Ashtead: Industry and business

 Brick and tile manufacture has taken place at Ashtead at several points in the village's history.
 Clay pits on Ashtead Common were active in the 1st, 2nd, 13th and 14th centuries and, in the mid-19th century, there was a brick kiln and drying shed in Newton Wood.
 In around 1880, the Sparrow brothers opened a works to the north of Barnett Wood Lane and their company was active for around 30 years.
 Houses were built on the site in the 1950s and part of the old clay pit is now the Floral Pond, adjacent to The Chase.
 Ashtead Brickworks, to the west of the Sparrow Works, was established in 1896 and closed in 1909.

 Ashtead Potters Ltd was established in the village in 1923 by Sir Lawrence Weaver and Kathleen Purcell, Lady Weaver.
 The firm was based in the Victoria Works in West Hill and produced a wide range of products in a variety of styles.
 The clay was delivered by train to Ashtead station.
 The company ceased trading in 1935 after sales fell during the Great Depression.

 The construction company Longcross had its head office in Ashtead but entered administration in 2015.

 The Ashtead Group was founded in 1947 as Ashtead Plant and Tool Hire.
 It was first listed on the London Stock Exchange in 1986.
 The company operates internationally and serves customers in Canada, the United States and the United Kingdom.

 Transport

 Road

 The A24 single-carriageway road runs through the centre of the village.
 In October 1985, Ashtead was joined to the UK motorway system, when the M25 motorway was opened between Wisley and Reigate.

 Bus

-Route 408 (Epsom – Leatherhead – Cobham) is run by Falcon Buses and Route 479 (Epsom – Leatherhead – Guildford) is run by Arriva Kent & Sussex and Stagecoach.
+Route 408 (Epsom – Leatherhead – Cobham) and Route 479 (Epsom – Leatherhead – Guildford) are both operated by Falcon Buses.

-Train
+Railway

 Ashtead railway station is to the northwest of the village centre and is managed by Southern.
 The main ticket office building was rebuilt in 2013.
 It is served by trains to London Victoria via Sutton, to London Waterloo via Wimbledon, to Horsham via Dorking and Guildford via Bookham.

 Long-distance footpath

-The Thames Down Link long distance footpath between Kingston upon Thames and Box Hill runs through Ashtead Park.
+The Thames Down Link long-distance footpath between Kingston upon Thames and Box Hill runs through Ashtead Park.